 Skip to content

-Guide to retainer agreements: contracts, payment, and more
+Guide to retainer agreements: Contracts, payments, and more

-A retainer agreement is a type of agreement where a client pays a fee or a portion of the total fee upfront for ongoing services.
-This payment arrangement can benefit the company or freelancer offering their services on retainer because it gives them income stability and enhances trust between the independent service provider and client.
+A retainer agreement is a type of agreement in which a client pays a fee or a portion of the total fee up front for ongoing services.
+This payment arrangement can benefit the company or freelancer offering their services because it gives them income stability and enhances the trust between the independent service provider and the client.

 Retainers can benefit clients as well.
-They gain a set amount of attention or access per month with coaches, consultants, or other independent service-based businesses.
+A clear contract outlining the services a business will deliver clarifies the client’s expectations.
+It ensures that both parties are on the same page and allows clients to budget accordingly.
+Clients can also rely on having a set amount of attention or access per month with coaches, consultants, or other independent service-based businesses.

-Read on to learn about the types of retainer agreements, what should be included in them, and how to use them to protect your business, improve your cash flow, and build your business relationships.
+Read on to learn about the types of retainer agreements, what to include in them, and how to use them to protect your business, improve your cash flow, and build your business relationships.

 Jump to: